-Attendance at Committees: member of the Remuneration and Appointments Committee and of the Control, Risks and Related Parties Committee in corporate offences and bankruptcy law, administrative liability of legal entities, negligent offences deriving from professional activities and offences relating to environmental violations.
+Attendance at Committees: member of the Remuneration and Appointments in corporate offences and bankruptcy law, administrative liability of legal entities, negligent offences deriving from professional activities and offences relating to environmental violations.
 In particular, he has assisted associations and private entities in air navigation law matters.